ealopera/PLN_del_CDM/README.md

 Requirements: \
 -Phenotype(s) file: File containing the columns "id", "fam", "mother", "father", "group", "age", "gender". \
   where the colums "id","fam","mother","father" consist of unique identifiers for each individual, listing its family ID, its mother and father, respectively.
-Family ID connects individuals with blood relationships, as well spouses if there are offsprings \
+Family ID connects individuals with blood relationships, as well spouses if there are offspring. \
-  The column "group" classifies the individuals according to the cardiomiopathy symtoms and their state of PLN mutation in four groups, namely: "asympt_ncarr" "sympt_ncarr", "asympt_carr", "sympt_carr". \
+  The column "group" classifies the individuals according to the cardiomiopathy symtoms and signs, namely: "asympt_carr", "sympt_carr". \
 -phenotypes list (optional, defaults to all columns of the phenotypes file except the ones mentioned above) to be evaluated in a file with a phenotype per line without header. \
 -output directory.